How to Get a School Mobile App (and Get People to Use It)

 So you get the picture: a mobile strategy means your district needs an app.
-But just any school mobile app isn’t going to cut it.
+But not every school mobile app is going to cut it.
 Just look at the numbers:

 If you want your school's mobile strategy to succeed, your school's mobile app needs a great user experience.
 Without one, your audience probably won’t stick around.